 - A 1280x853 background image should be 90-250KB.

-- These are ballpark estimates, but if you have a medium-sized product photo that takes up 800KB of space for example, you’re doing something wrong.
+- These are ballpark estimates, but if you have a medium-sized product photo that takes up 800KB of space for example, you’re doing something wrong and need to take a second look.

-- For pagespeed purposes, you should never place an image more than 1MB on a web page.
-After all, you’re just adding more time for the page to load.
+- For pagespeed purposes, you should never use an image >1MB on a web page.
+Otherwise, you’re just adding extra time for the page to load.

 Dangers of Over-Optimizing:

-- Tools like EWWW offer “lossless” optimization with their default modes, preventing this from happening.
-Lossless optimizing makes a huge difference in file size/pagespeed, and is sufficient 99.9% of the time.
+- EWWW and TinyPNG offer “lossless” optimization at their default modes, preventing this from happening.
+99.9% of the time, lossless optimizing makes a hugely positive difference in file size/pagespeed, without the human eye being able to tell the difference.

-- Don’t tweak compression settings unless you know what they do and you have a backup of the original photo.
+- Don’t tweak image compression settings unless you know what they do (& also know what you’re doing).

-- Google’s Pagespeed Insights offers “optimized resources” at the bottom of the test page which are often not suitable.
-Always take your pagespeed tester’s recommendations with plenty of salt.
+- Google Pagespeed Insights offers “optimized resources” at the bottom of their test pages that are often ruined due to over-optimizing.
+Take Google’s (or any other page speed tester) image recommendations with plenty of salt.